 State Plant Protection Service has been established pursuant to Plant Protection Law adopted by Parliament (Saeima) 17 December 1998 as a state institution supervised by Ministry of Agriculture.

-The Service performs official control and surveillance in the field of free movement of plant protection products, fertilizers, plants and plant products, plant varieties, seed and planting material, as well as collaborates with international organizations and provides the exchange of information with other countries on issues of plant protection, plant quarantine, movement of seeds and variety protection rights.
+The Service performs official control and surveillance in the field of free movement of plant protection products, fertilizers and growing media, plants and plant products, plant varieties, seed and planting material, explore fertility of land used for agriculture, as well as collaborates with international organizations and provides the exchange of information with other countries on issues of plant protection, plant quarantine, movement of seeds and variety protection rights.

 The objectives of the Service are: